Top 10 Video Calling apps

 2020.
 Facebook updates Messenger Rooms to take on Zoom

-Messenger Rooms, Facebook’s Zoom competitor, is rolling out new features aimed at making Rooms easier to both create and discover, as well as those for further personalizing your Rooms experience.
-The new version of Messenger Rooms will now display the Rooms you’ve been invited to up at the top of your Chats tab in your inbox to make them easier to find.
-It will also make the ability to create a new Room more visible, by placing the option front and center in the Chats tab.
-Other changes impact Rooms management.
-You can now create a Room with a default, suggested or custom activity, set a future start date and customize your audience selection.
-In addition, the Manage Rooms feature will let you view, join, edit or later delete the rooms you have created, or invite more people to join an existing Room.
+Messenger Rooms, Facebook's competitor to Zoom, is introducing new features to enhance the ease of creating and discovering Rooms, as well as personalizing the Rooms experience.
+The updated version of Messenger Rooms will prominently display the Rooms to which you've been invited at the top of your Chats tab in your inbox, making them easier to locate.
+Additionally, the option to create a new Room will be prominently placed in the Chats tab, ensuring its visibility.
+Various changes have been made to Rooms management as well.
+You can now create a Room with a default, suggested, or custom activity, set a future start date, and customize your audience selection.
+Furthermore, the Manage Rooms feature allows you to view, join, edit, or delete the Rooms you have created, as well as invite more people to join an existing Room.

 2020.
 Google brings Meet to Gmail on mobile